vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 # Detailed design

-Ideally, this should be used alongside [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to provide a better DX by automatically adding the loaders where they should **but it's not necessary**.
-At the moment, this API is implemented there as an experiment.
+Ideally, this should be used alongside [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to provide a better DX by automatically adding the proper meta fields **but it's not necessary**.
+At the moment, this API is implemented in that plugin as an experiment.
 By default, it:

 - Checks named exports in page components to set a meta property in the generated routes
 - Adds a navigation guard that resolve loaders